 It is also important to establish an understanding of the company resources at your disposal.
 This comes down to people, money, and tools.
 Each organization has its own expertise, budget, and arsenal of tools, and finding a balance between these resources is an essential part of ensuring security.
 Organizations with fewer people, for example, may have to use tools that are simpler, as complex tools require more management.

-Fortra’s Security Configuration Management (SCM) solution, Tripwire Enterprise, accounts for the most common problems and uses a process of asset discovery, baselining, change management, policy enforcement, and reporting and remediation in order to minimize security misconfigurations, prevent attacks, and maintain compliance.
+Fortra’s Security Configuration Management (SCM) solution, Tripwire Enterprise, accounts for the most common problems and uses a process of asset discovery, baselining, change management, policy enforcement, and reporting and remediation in order to minimize security misconfigurations, prevent security misconfiguration attacks, and maintain compliance.

 Shrink Your Attack Surface and Stay in Compliance